cbcrg/tcoffee/docs/tcoffee_manual.rst

 The number right after BLOCK indicates the block length (10).
 The two next numbers (1 1) indicate the position of the first element in the block.
 The last value is the color.

-Coloring an Alignment using a cache
+Coloring an alignment using a cache
 -----------------------------------
 If you have a cache alignment or a cache library, you can use it to color your alignment and either make a post script, html or PDF output.
 For instance, if you use the file cache.seq: